Skip to content

 where ff is in Hz, II is the loop current in amps, and AA is the loop area in m².

-Common-mode radiation comes from currents flowing in the same direction on a cable (no differential return).
+Common-mode radiation comes from currents flowing in the same direction on a cable with no differential return.
 Even microamp CM currents on a half-meter cable create efficient antennas at frequencies where the cable length approaches λ/4.
 A 0.5 m cable resonates near 150 MHz — squarely in the range of the 100 MHz clock harmonics.
+This is where things get ugly.

 Baseline Analysis: The Problem Design